-Of the 76 groundwater samples reported in 2018, no samples individual analyte concentrations higher than the EPA Maximum Contaminant Level (MCL).
-Only secondary MCL for manganese, iron and total dissolved solids were exceeded.
+Of the 157 groundwater samples reported in 2019, there were a few samples with analyte concentrations (sulfate and arsenic) that were higher than the EPA Maximum Contaminant Level (MCL).
+Secondary MCL for manganese, iron and total dissolved solids were exceeded.
 Groundwater quality in Loudoun is generally good, but these data show why private drinking water well owners should have their well water tested regularly to assure that the water is safe to consume.

-WATER RESOURCES 2018 HIGHLIGHT:
+WATER RESOURCES 2019 HIGHLIGHT: